kvnn/kevinriggen/_posts/2011-11-30-Moving-favgoal-to-coffee.md

 ---
 layout: post
-title:  How I moved favgoal.com from jQuery to jQuery + coffee
+title:  How I moved FavGoal from jQuery to jQuery + coffee
 ---

 # How I moved FavGoal from jQuery to jQuery + coffee script